Circulation Policy

 Study rooms

 The study rooms on the lower level are intended for group study rather than individual privacy.
-However, they are available on a first-come, first-use basis.
+Please note that these rooms are located on a quiet floor and are not soundproof.
+Please take louder conversations to the group study area on the first floor.
+Study rooms are available on a first-come, first-use basis.

 Re-shelving

 While library users are encouraged to return books to the shelves, it is important that books are shelved correctly.
-If you are uncertain about where a book belongs, please leave it on a book truck adjacent to the doorways for the staff to re-shelve.
+If you are uncertain about where a book belongs, please leave it on a table close by or bring it to the information desk.